VincenzoGuastella/MandelbrotSetDesigner/README.txt

 Known issues:

-- repaint of the main thread not working properly
+- repaint of the main window not working properly
 - the color configuration dialog opens twice